AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/image.md

  * Create a gain map (requires multiple images)
  * Integrate images

-<H3 style="color:blue;font-size:1.1em">Window arrangement</H3>
+<H3 style="color:blue;font-size:1.1em">Window organization</H3>

 The window used for Image Controls contains a large number of settings and controls, as shown below.
-The sections of the window are outlined with colored boxes and labeled and are described further, below.
+The sections of the window are outlined below with colored boxes and labeled that are described further, also below.

 ![Image Controls Window](./images/ImageControls.png)